 The calibration window opened 16 May 2026 — first measured factor weights persisted 17 May 2026 on 1d and 7d horizons (3 regimes).
-The 30-day walk-forward horizon needs three full 30-day rebalance periods to produce a stable Sharpe; that bar is reached around 26 June 2026.
+The 30-day walk-forward horizon needs several non-overlapping 30-day periods before it can produce a stable Sharpe; those are still accumulating, so that number is not published yet.
 Meanwhile, here's a proof the math is honest: we make up a fake universe where we KNOW the answer ahead of time, then run cross-validation on it.
 If the math finds the fake signal at the right strength, you can trust it'll find a real one too.

 The calibration window opened 16 May 2026 and the first calibrated factor weights landed in apex_factor_weights on 17 May 2026 (1d and 7d horizons across the 'all', 'risk_on', and 'transition' regimes — measured in-sample IC 0.055-0.10, sample 1091).
-The 30-day walk-forward cross-validation needs ≥3 rebalance periods at 30-day stride to produce a stable Sharpe; that gate trips around 26 June 2026.
+The 30-day walk-forward cross-validation needs enough non-overlapping 30-day windows to produce a stable Sharpe; those are still maturing (its out-of-sample IC currently reads the 'no OOS windows yet' sentinel), so the number is not published yet.
 Until then this page demonstrates the math is provably correct: a known alpha planted into a synthetic universe, verified recovered at the right strength via the same IC machinery.

 Three configurations: a strong-edge case (planted ρ ≈ 0.40), a modest-edge case (ρ ≈ 0.15 — typical hedge-fund factor), and a pure-noise control (ρ = 0).
 The recovered mean OOS IC should bracket each planted value, with the noise control cleanly near zero.